Taylor Kellerman, Chair

 Carl Carlson has worked on ranches or have been associated with the industry since the 5th grade.
 He was the General Manager of Huehue Ranch for 20 years, owned the business for another 10 years, and was a trustee of the Parker Ranch Foundation Trust for 10 years including serving as the president of Parker Ranch, Inc. Rangeland stewardship has always been important to Carl and he spent several years studying under Alan Savory.
 Community service is also an important part of Carl’s life, with over 25 years of public service on State or County Boards or Commissions including the University of Hawaii Board of Regents, State Board of Agriculture, County of Hawaii Ethics Commission and County of Hawaii Police Commission.
 Carl was a Member of Board of the Hawaii Chapter of the Nature Conservancy, a charter member of the Kohala Center, one of the founders of the Kohala Watershed Partnership, and a co-founder of the Kuki’o Community Fund.
 He has served on the boards of numerous businesses, business organizations and associations.

-Mark Fox, Board Member
+Steph Dunbar-Co, Board Member

 Lisa Wood, Board Member

 Dr. Lisa Wood grew up in Kamuela, and attended High School at Hawaii Preparatory Academy.
 During high school, Dr. Wood rode horses with Morgan Brown at A Lazy B Ranch and discovered her desire to work with horses as a career.
 After high school, Dr. Wood went on to obtain her Bachelor’s of Science in Animal Science at Colorado State University, then her Veterinary degree from Washington State University.
 Upon graduation, Dr. Wood moved back to the Big Island and began working with Veterinary Associates, and has been an integral part of the clinic since.